Recreation Management and Recreational Therapy Department (REC/RTH/MIND)

 Modality Preceptorship in Recreational Therapy II

 This course facilitates experiential learning environments for recreational therapy students consisting of preceptor-supervised experiences in health care and community-based agencies.
-Students will acquire specific modality/skills and facilitation techniques used as treatment interventions in recreational therapy practice.
-Unique to the Modality Preceptorship Level II course, students will complete a certification prior to implementing an evidence-based modality within the assigned recreational therapy setting.
-Measured competence (e.g., knowledge, skill, and ability) to lead and facilitate the treatment interventions used to achieve evidence-based outcomes for the patients/clients served will be assessed.
-Documentation procedures for program planning, accountability, and payment of service will be practiced throughout the course.
+Students acquire specific modality/skills and facilitation techniques used as treatment interventions in recreational therapy practice.
+Unique to the Modality Preceptorship Level II course, students complete a certification prior to implementing an evidence-based modality within the assigned recreational therapy setting.
+Measured competence (e.g., knowledge, skill, and ability) to lead and facilitate the treatment interventions used to achieve evidence-based outcomes for the patients/clients served are assessed.
+Documentation procedures for program planning, accountability, and payment of service are practiced throughout the course.
 Advocacy, legislation, and recreational therapy as a related service in community-based settings receive special emphasis in this course.
 Prerequisite: RTH 319, RTH 352, RTH 355, RTH 376, junior standing.
 Offered Fall, Spring.

 RTH 456/556 Cr.3